• Lowell Covered Bridge is the widest covered bridge in Oregon

 • The bridge was raised 6 feet to prevent it from flooding

-The story of the Lowell Covered Bridge begins in the late 19th century when pioneer Amos Hyland settled along the Middle Fork of the Willamette River and established the town of Lowell, named after his birthplace in Maine.
+The story of the Lowell Covered Bridge begins in the late 19th century, when pioneer Amos Hyland settled along the Middle Fork Willamette River and founded the town of Lowell, named after his birthplace in Maine.

 Lowell Covered Bridge | Facts